$seo = $_SERVER["REQUEST_URI"]; ?>

 Kel Domènech starts his vocational training in the world of cabinet-making and restoring.
 Since the 1980s he has worked in both, private work and restoring chattels belonging to public institutions from the 17th, 18th, 19th and 20th centuries.

-Now, thirty years later he applies all his constructing experience, his profound knowledge of materials, techniques and the theoretical background from his beginnings to develop a sculpture that encompasses the whole universe in each particular work.
+Now, 40 years later he applies all his constructing experience, his profound knowledge of materials, techniques and the theoretical background from his beginnings to develop a sculpture that encompasses the whole universe in each particular work.

 His works explore colour, feelings, textures, emotions, materials visualization, reflecting on the past, future, technology, and art theory.
 Physically and conceptually eclectic pieces in the purest sense of the word.